The Able Diabetic

 further titles

 LIFE FOOD - food insights and recipes from my type 1 diabetic life was published in June 2025.
-It is a positive and homely guide to real life and real food choices as a type 1.
+It is a positive and homely guide to real life and real food choices as a type 1, and the first of my diabetic books.

 Further books, based on Sarah's experience of living with type 1 diabetes are being written.